Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 Authentication has four basic steps:

-1. A business/organization establishes a policy for its outgoing emails.
+1. A business/organization establishes an email security policy for its outgoing emails.

 2. All email senders configure their email settings to comply with the policy.